efnats/chiamerge/README.md

  Example:      chiaman --wipe sda sdc-sdg sdh
                chiaman --wipe sda sdb --format sdc

-commands
+**Commands**

-  --wipe		wipe all information from the drive using the wipefs --format		parition the drive using parted with one partition that uses the entire disk, then create an ext4 filesystem on that disk.
-Ext4 arguments are pre optimized for chia farming and can be changed in the source code (MKFSOPTIONS)
+  --wipe		wipe all information from the drive using the wipefs&nbsp;

+  --format		parition the drive using parted with one partition that uses the entire disk, then create an ext4 filesystem on that disk.
+Ext4 arguments are pre optimized for chia farming and can be changed in the source code (MKFSOPTIONS)&nbsp;

-  --label		aquire serialnr of disk and label the disk as CHIA-[SERIALNR] --write-sn		aquire serialnr of disk and write an empty file in the main folder of the partition which is called like the serialnr
+  --label		aquire serialnr of disk and label the disk as CHIA-[SERIALNR]&nbsp;

+  --write-sn		aquire serialnr of disk and write an empty file in the main folder of the partition which is called like the serialnr&nbsp;

+&nbsp;

 Calling chiaman without any commands is the same as calling chiaman with all commands (wipe, format, label, write-sn)